vr33ni/web-portfolio-frontend-nuxt/README.md

 ## Todos

 1. Create models/dtos for fetching data via the services
-2. Prefetch data
+2. Tests (Jest + E2E Nightwatch)
 3. Update styling
-4. Tests (Jest + E2E Nightwatch)
+4. Deploy on herokuapp using Docker
-5. Evaluation using Nuxt Composition API and Typescript vs using Vue3 + Composition API and Javascript
+5. Evaluate using Nuxt Composition API and Typescript vs using Vue3 + Composition API and Javascript
+6. Evaluate benefits of using SSR vs not using SSR in this context